Culminating project planning must begin well in advance of graduation. The process will take a minimum of two semesters.

 Starred Paper(s)

-You and your committee chair and culminating project committee must agree to one disciplinary based style guide to follow for preparation of the culminating project.
+- The student, committee chair, and culminating project committee must agree to one disciplinary-based style guide to follow for preparation of the culminating project.

 Capstone

-A capstone project is disciplinary based research or experiential assignment and other work completed for a capstone course.
-The department determines the requirements in order to receive a grade for the capstone course.
-This course is needed to complete the culminating project requirement for programs that end with a designated capstone course.
+A capstone project includes the application of disciplinary-based research, or a similar experiential assignment and other work completed for a capstone course.
+The department determines the requirements in order to receive a letter grade for the capstone course.

 Comprehensive Exam

-Written examination designed to demonstrate understanding and integration of learning in the program.
-May also be preparatory for state and national licensing examinations.
+A written examination is designed to demonstrate understanding and integration of learning in the program.
+It may also be preparatory for state and national licensing examinations.

 Each program determines the format of the portfolio or e-portfolio.
-Please consult with your program advisor/committee chair.
+Students should consult with the program advisor/committee chair.
 The department may exercise the right to retain any or all materials prepared for the portfolio or project or require a digital file or permanent link to an e-portfolio.

-Plan C portfolios are not required to be submitted to the Institutional Repository.
-If you wish to submit your portfolio, it must be formatted according to disciplinary style guide or School of Graduate Studies guidelines.
+Portfolios are not required to be submitted to the institutional repository.
+A portfolio submitted to the Repository for publication must be formatted according to a disciplinary style guide or School of Graduate Studies’ guidelines.
+The committee must approve the final version of the portfolio prior to publication in The Repository.

-Notify the School of Graduate Studies by email if you wish to submit your Plan C portfolio to the Institutional Repository.
+Notify the School of Graduate Studies by email if you wish to submit your portfolio to the Institutional Repository.

 Additional information and Resources